abkenar/RobustGSensing/README.md

 # RobustGSensing
-Resource-Efficient Opportunistic Stream Reasoning using Proactive Edge Computing for the Internet-of-Things
+Resource-Efficient Opportunistic Stream Reasoning using Proactive Edge Computing for the Internet-of-Things.